-The squad had a historic 2011-12 campaign, posting its best New England Intercollegiate Golf Association (NEIGA) Championship finish since 1997 after notching its best Northeast-10 Conference Championship showing in 11 seasons.
+The squad had a historic 2011-12 campaign, posting its best NEIGA Championship finish since 1997 after notching its best NE-10 Championship showing in 11 seasons.
 The Purple Knights tied for sixth out of 12 schools at the league meet and tied for 20th out of 34 at the regional competition.
-Earlier in the fall, the Purple and Gold took second among five teams at the Vermont State Championship.
+Earlier in the fall, the Purple and Gold took second among five teams at the Vermont Intercollegiate Championship.

-In 2010-11, DiMasi guided the Purple Knights to their second straight Vermont State Championship, one of two meet victories the squad posted.
+In 2010-11, DiMasi guided the Purple Knights to their second straight Vermont Intercollegiate Championship, one of two meet victories the squad posted.
 The 2009-10 season saw Saint Michael's win three times.
 During his initial campaign, DiMasi helped the Purple and Gold tie for eighth at the 2008 NE-10 Championship, its best finish in three years.

-DiMasi was a four-year member of the Burlington (Vt.)
-High School varsity golf program, serving as captain of the squad his senior year.
+DiMasi was a four-year member of the Burlington High School varsity golf program, serving as captain of the squad his senior year.
 He also played a year of varsity golf at Northwood Prep School in Lake Placid, N.Y.

 A 2004 graduate of nearby Norwich University with a degree in business management, DiMasi was a two-time All-America defenseman on the Cadets' ice hockey team.
 He helped Norwich win the 2003 NCAA Division III Tournament and, following graduation, played professional ice hockey for teams in Georgia, Utah, Italy and the Netherlands.
 In September 2014 DiMasi was inducted into the Norwich Athletic Hall of Fame.